 Much like my crockpot black beans, I cook up a big batch of lentils, portion them into 1-2 cup servings and then pop them in the freezer to enjoy all month long!
 They’re ridiculously simple to cook.
 The instructions on the bag should tell you sort and rinse the lentils while you bring 6 cups of water to a boil in a pot.
 Once the water is boiling, add the lentils and reduce to simmer, in about 15-25 minutes you’ll have a pot of lentils to play with!
 Drain the water from the pot, portion them out and make this recipe!
 Then make lentil-veggie tacos with the rest!

 Garnish with a sprinkle of parsley and serve over a bed of fluffy rice, quinoa, or alongside a big green salad!
 This dish will also pair marvelously with lamb/beef/poultry if you’re into that sort of thing =)

-So pictured above is the bloggy version obviously; my fancy schmantzy attempt to make this delish dish easy on your eyes.
+So pictured above is the blog photo shoot version obviously; my fancy schmantzy attempt to make this delish dish easy on your eyes.
 But I could never eat such a teeny portion!
-After all, I thoroughly devoured all 4 servings by myself over the course of like, two days.
+After all, I thoroughly devoured all 4 servings by myself over the course of two days.
 Here’s what my plate looked like once the photoshoot was complete, pre-faceplant:

-umm… I think I need to make this again.
-NOW!
+umm… I think I need to make this again; STAT!